 - ¼ cup water boiling hot

 - 2 quarts water

-- 3-inch long fresh ginger, peeled and cut into thick slices
+- 1 piece fresh ginger about 3-inch long peeled and cut into thick slices

 - Put the purple yam in a small mixing bowl and place the bowl in a steamer.
 Steam the yam covered over boiling water for 30 minutes.
 Remove the purple yam from the steamer and immediately add the glutinous rice flour.
 Mash the purple yam together with the glutinous rice flour to create a flakey starch mixture.
 Add the boiling water and mix well.
 A soft dough should form at this point.